Believe it or not – A course certificate, merely a piece of paper, could land your students their dream job.

 - Every time there’s a change in the certificate design or elements, refresh the page to get the latest updated preview.

-Note: Do not forget deleting the course when you’re done previewing your certificate.
+Note: Do not forget to delete the course when you’re done previewing your certificate.

 The final step is to assign the certificate you created to the relevant course on your site.
 To do this: